talentedbrute/takserver-datapackage-builder/README.md

 # takserver-datapackage-builder
 Scripts to help build data packages for TAK Server.

+# pre-requisite
+The scripts need to use the `uuid` command line tool.
+You will need to install that using your systems package manager.

 # Directions:
 1. Place your servers' CA.p12 into each of the template folders
 2. Update the secure.pref in each tempalte to use your host and to your server's CA.p12